Oriane-prs/LLM-generated_websites/participation_conditions.md

 **Thank you for your interest in my study on the quality of websites generated with artificial intelligence (AI).**
 On this page, you will find the participation conditions.
-Once you confirm that you agree with them, you will be asked to provide the link to your current academic website.
-The researcher will then verify that you meet the participation requirements and, if so, will send you access information for Lovable (a platform that generates websites through a chat-based interface), along with the task instructions and the survey.

 ---